RSE-Sheffield/RSE-Sheffield.github.io/README.md

 ## Deployment and Mirroring

-This website is deployed to `rse.shef.ac.uk` via github pages using `GitHub Actions` as the source, and the `.github/workflows/publish.yaml` action.
+This website is deployed to [`rse.shef.ac.uk`](https://rse.shef.ac.uk) via GitHub pages using `GitHub Actions`.

-It is deployed by pushes to master, or `workflow_dispatch` events on this repository.
+The `.github/workflows/publish.yaml` workflow is triggered by pushes to `master`, or `workflow_dispatch` events on this repository.

-Additionally, this workflow will trigger deployment to `rse.sheffield.ac.uk` on github pages, via the `.github/workflows/mirror.yaml` CI workflow on [RSE-Sheffield/rse.sheffield.ac.uk](https://github.com/RSE-Sheffield/rse.sheffield.ac.uk).
+When this workflow successfully deploys the website, it also triggers a deployment to [`rse.sheffield.ac.uk`](https://rse.sheffield.ac.uk), by triggering the [RSE-Sheffield/rse.sheffield.ac.uk](https://github.com/RSE-Sheffield/rse.sheffield.ac.uk) repositories [`.github/workflows/mirror.yaml`](https://github.com/RSE-Sheffield/rse.sheffield.ac.uk/actions/workflows/mirror.yaml) workflow via `gh`.
 This requires a fine-grained PAT with `actions: read and write` permissions for actions events, storing in a repository secret `SHEFFIELD_MIRROR_TOKEN`.
 The token will need periodically renewing.

+The mirror CI workflow can also be manually triggered if needed, by selecting `Run workflow` on [github.com/RSE-Sheffield/rse.sheffield.ac.uk/actions/workflows/mirror.yaml](https://github.com/RSE-Sheffield/rse.sheffield.ac.uk/actions/workflows/mirror.yaml).
+This should not be necessary, but may be required if the PAT expires or API errors occur.

 ### GitHub Settings

 * Enable Github pages, with `GitHub Actions` as the source.
 * Set the `custom domain` to `rse.sheffield.ac.uk`
 * Wait up to 24 hours, then enable `Enforce HTTPS`
-* a user with priviledges must [Generate a fine-grained PAT](https://github.com/settings/tokens?type=beta) with
+* a user with privileges must [Generate a fine-grained PAT](https://github.com/settings/tokens?type=beta) with
   * an appropriate name, description and expiration period
-  * the RSE-Sheffield org as the Resource Owner
+  * the `RSE-Sheffield` org as the Resource Owner
   * Access to `Only select repositories`, selecting `RSE-Sheffield/rse.sheffield.ac.uk`
   * Grant `Read and write` permissions for `Actions`
   * Save the PAT to an [action repository secret](https://github.com/RSE-Sheffield/RSE-Sheffield.github.io/settings/secrets/actions) named `SHEFFIELD_MIRROR_TOKEN`